top of page

 • Decreased amount of oxygen muscles need to work

-• Increased bodies efficiency with oxygen
+• Increased body's efficiency with oxygen

 • Increased mental strength